 You’ve come up with a solid list of child care providers that can serve you and your family.
 Time to do some research and refine your options.
 Prior to scheduling a tour, we suggest you explore the following areas through their website and/or your state’s child care licensing agencies.
 Jot down any questions that may arise during your research process to ask during your upcoming tour.

-Above all else, the child care provider must meet your family’s needs.
-Explore their mission and philosophy, what ages the program serves, their events, and their commitment to health and safety.
-You likely have questions about these different elements of the program – jot them down!
+- Services Offered: Explore the provider’s mission and philosophy, what ages the program serves, their events, and their commitment to health and safety.

-Being accredited by a national accrediting body demonstrates that the child care center has gone above and beyond state licensing requirements.
+- National Accreditation: Being accredited by a national accrediting body demonstrates that the child care center has gone above and beyond state licensing requirements.
+Is the school NAEYC accredited?
 The National Association for the Education of Young Children (NAEYC) is the largest nonprofit organization that represents early childhood educators, representing early childhood educators, families of young children, policymakers, and advocates in the United States.
 All NAEYC-accredited child care facilities share the belief that your children’s high-quality experiences at home, in child care, and at school are fundamental for school readiness, academic success, and future adult achievement.

 3. Schedule a Tour

 You’ve done your research, now it’s time to schedule a tour!
 Depending on your city, some child care facilities may have virtual tours due to COVID-19 restrictions.
 Regardless, contact the center to schedule a tour.
-By now you should have a few of your own questions, but we also suggest asking these.
+By now you should have a few of your own questions, but we encourage you to ask the following.

 - Are you licensed?